 Francesco Clora, Gino Baudry, Luis Costa and Wusheng Yu.
 (2021).
 Dietary transitions as climate mitigation measures in Europe: implications of supply-side responses and trade policy regimes, Environmental Research Letters (Under review).

 Gino Baudry, Luis Costa, Alexandre Strapasson, Lorenzo Di Lucia, Raphael Slade, Morgan Raffray, Jeremy Woods, Onesmus Mwabonje, Jerome Meessen.
 (2021).
-Exploring the future of the European food and agriculture systems: the AgRI-food SystEm interactive model (ARISE).
-(In preperation).
+Exploring the future of the European food and agriculture system: the nexus of lifestyles and production system, Environmental Research Letters (submitted).